jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ![](images/Basic%20Diagram%20Elements.019.png)

-This object reference notation may be seen as that the bigger object on the left would contain a reference to the bigger object on the right.
-It is almost as if the left object contains the other object, but instead of containing it directly it would be pointing out to something on the outside.
+This object reference notation may be seen as that the bigger object on the left might contain a reference to the bigger object on the right.
+It is almost as if the left object contains the other object, but instead of containing it directly it might be pointing out to something on the outside.

 ### Connecting Object Symbols